cox-katie/portfolio/_projects/Notion-project.md

 > Take a look over the [entire plan](https://katieslearnings.com/assets/Notion-for-Support-Teams.pdf).

-And check out the video, below:
+And check out the video I created for the assignment, below:

-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=Egl1VEOhELw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/v=Egl1VEOhELw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### The why
 It's so important that new users have exceptional learning experiences when onboarding to a new software platform.
 Self-paced online learning courses play a significant role in this experience, and this course project plan ensures customers: